-How to Create a WooCommerce Store in 15 Minutes
+How to Create your Online Store with WordPress in 15 Minutes

 Step 1: Choose a Domain and Hosting Account

 The first step in implementing a WooCommerce shop is to choose a hosting account to host all your website files.
 We recommend Bluehost, since it's a reliable, secure and easy to use platform, and they offer a one-click WordPress install button.

 Not to mention, the Bluehost company provides a great monthly service that integrates WordPress with WooCommerce, so you don't have to do a thing.